flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

 Note, some detail should be included but it does not have to be as detailed as user stories.

 ## Redux State Shape Section Example:

-## main README EXAMPLES:

-Note, this part of your documentation should be done last.
-We do not expect it to look polished until much later stages of development.